 How do I know if the adults in my child’s child care program have had a comprehensive criminal history check?

 Your state may already be requiring comprehensive criminal history checks for licensed, registered or certified child care programs.
 You can learn more about your state’s child care requirements by visiting our State by State Resource Map.
 Search for your state in the box on the right, and then click on the Child Care tab.
+For information on types of offenses that would prohibit an individual from working in child care or opening a Family Child Care from their home, contact your state licensing office (contact information available on the map).

 If your child’s caregiver does not have a license, ask for proof of a completed criminal history check.
 If they do not have documentation, ask the caregiver to complete a check, or conduct a criminal history check yourself.